-You are making this serious ill plan based on your current age, health and values.
+In the Guide to Exploring, you are making your advance serious illness plan based on your current age, health and values.
 If things change as you age or develop a new health problem, you can always update your plan in your future.

-Once you have your ‘Dear Doctor’ letter, you now have a script to follow if you were to get sick and have to go to hospital.
+Once you complete the Guide to Exploring and have your ‘Dear Doctor’ letter, you now have a script to follow if you were to get sick and have to go to hospital.
 The letter will be helpful in future situations when talking to an ER or ICU doctor.
-But it is important to discuss your plan beforehand in case you are too sick to discuss it with doctors in the future.
-Your representative will need to have a copy (which is why we provide a Dear Representative Letter).
-We also recommend that you take your plan to your family doctor (Dear Doctor Letter).
-Your plan will help inform a ‘Goals of Care Designation Form’ in Alberta (or your province’s equivalent).
+We also recommend that you take your Dear Doctor Letter to your family doctor, if you have one, and discuss it with them now in case you are too sick to discuss it with them in the future.
+Mostly likely, when you become seriously ill, you won’t be able to talk or think for yourself.
+It is important to name a representative to make healthcare decisions.

 That’s ok.
 It is not likely that it will be “your family doctor” that treats you when you are seriously ill.
 It will be some other doctor working in ER or ICU.
 But these doctors treating you will also appreciate the insights in your plan.
 The plan is not only important to doctors, but also to you.
 This plan will help you clarify what your values and preferences are and make it easy to share them with your family and your Representative.